Chemical bonding determines the structure and properties of substances. There are four main types of structures in Chemistry:

-Ionic Structure
+Ionic Structure (Giant Ionic Lattice)

 Formed between metallic atoms and non-metallic atoms by transfer of electrons.
-Metallic atoms form positive ions while non-metallic atoms form negative ions.

-Ionic compounds form giant ionic lattice structure.
 Oppositely charged ions are held together by strong electrostatic forces of attraction in the giant lattice structure.

-Examples: Sodium chloride, Lithium fluoride, Calcium oxide
+Examples: Sodium chloride (NaCl), Lithium fluoride (LiF), Calcium oxide (CaO)

 Simple molecular structure